Creating, Opening, and Saving Catalogs

 - In the Data Source Name text box, type the name for the data source to be created along with the catalog (when you create a catalog, you create a data source in the catalog at the same time by default).
 You can include spaces in the name but do not use special characters.

 - In the Directory text box, specify the path to save the catalog.
-You can also select the ellipsis to browse to and select the directory in which to create the catalog.
+You can also select the ellipsis button to browse to and select the directory in which to create the catalog.
 The directory you specify must not already contain a catalog file.

 - Select OK to create the catalog.
+The Catalog Manager displays, with a data source created for the catalog.

-Designer displays the Catalog Manager.
 You can then set up the required connections to connect the catalog data source with your databases.
 You can connect a data source in a catalog with multiple connections.

 Catalogs which support a large number of reports can become very large and difficult to maintain, so it is best to create a new catalog for each category of report types you create.
 For example, you may have reports for sales, accounts receivable, customer information, inventory management, and so on.
 If you include all of these types of reports in a single catalog, it becomes more difficult to maintain and keep track of which data objects belong to which group of reports.
 A better way is to create a separate catalog for each group of reports.
 You can use the operating system commands to copy and rename catalog files as long as you ensure you only have one catalog file per folder.
 A process you may use is to first create a base catalog with only connection information and tables used by all applications.
 You can then copy and rename this to create as many catalog folders and catalog files as you need for your reporting requirements.